Dhaiwat10/furniture-exchange/README.md

 Suppose you are moving cities and you've got a shitload of furniture.
 Let's be real, no one wants to move furniture or, worse yet, sell & buy new furniture after moving.
 It's a hassle.
 So why not just...trade it?

 For example if you are moving from LA to SF, you can a) Post a listing on the app saying that you are willing to trade furniture, or b) Search for existing listings on the app matching your needs (i.e. a person moving from SF to LA).
 It's that simple.

+## Tech
+We ❤️ Supabase.
+We used Supabase (ofc), Supabase UI, Supabase Auth & Supabase Storage — proper SupaStack!